 Through facing the shadow of the victim archetype and cultivating the gifts, we have a chance to grow our self-esteem.
 This cultivates resiliency and compassion beyond measure.

-The light aspect of the victim archetype helps cultivate a healthy self-esteem.
+The light aspect of the victim archetype helps cultivate confidence.
 Every time you make a genuine, heartfelt assertion about your own good nature and talents, you are acting from the light aspect of the victim archetype.
 Nevertheless, this goes beyond liking who you are.

 The triumph comes from the tiniest glimmer of hope that resides in the core of your being.
 That is the victim in the light.
 The victim archetype is willing to finally say “enough” to adversity and strive for something better.
 The victim is the fundamental champion of light over darkness in us all.